Rates for 2021-22

 Council adopted the rates at its meeting on 7 July 2021.

-The property values issued in 2018 have been used for the first time to assess the rates for the 2019-20 rating year.
+The property values issued in 2018 are used to assess the rates for the 2021-22 rating year.

 Understanding your rating value